-Read a good quality newspaper.
-Keep up to date with the latest developments around the world.
-Take an interest in specific geographical regions which appeal to you.
+Keep up to date with the latest developments around the world using websites such as BBC.

 4. Take an interest in personal finance

 Discuss with family and friends the benefits of saving versus borrowing.
 Look at various savings accounts and the different types of loans available (both Sharia & Non-Sharia compliant).
 Using websites like Investopedia, Bullbearings and Motley Fool, investigate stock markets such as the FTSE and the Dow Jones.
 Many websites offer the possibility to set up a simulation share portfolio.
 Try your hand at trading and try to devise a strategy based on current economic conditions